 When is Class Over and Where Can I Find My Child?

 Nursery to 4th grade students must be picked up from their classrooms or playground and be signed out by a parent or other person designated on the RE registration forms.

 5th to 12th grade students are permitted to leave class on their own and will meet you at Coffee Hour in Goddard.

 Who Teaches RE?

-What Are Classes Like?
+What Classes are Offered?

 Nursery (for babies, toddlers, and preschoolers up to kindergarten)- We offer a loving and stimulating environment for the very youngest in our church family.
 Our nursery is staffed by two paid and trained caregivers and gives our little ones a place to move around and play with people their size, while learning cooperation skills and having fun!
 Parents are welcome to stay with their children.
 Those not ready for the structure of elementary classes are welcome in the nursery.

 Preschool -Kindergarten- for our 3-5 year-old friends who are comfortable with toileting without assistance, we have a class designed to introduce them to Unitarian Universalism and to our Church.
 Lessons are specifically focused on concepts of peace and justice and introduce concepts such as peace, sharing, fairness, friendship, diversity, and cooperation.